 A 2500mm (8′-4″) high fence would probably do the trick but that would make the house look like a fortress (if not downright ugly!) and anyway, you would need council approval to construct a boundary fence higher than 2000mm (6′-8″), as well as the neighbors’ permission.

 Oh dear, what can be done?
 Can anything be done that still gives privacy and looks nice?
 YES!
-This trellis (Framework consisting of an ornamental design made of strips of wood or metal.
-A framework of crossed wood or metal strips.) high walkthrough screen not only looks nice, but can also be the feature of the yard.
+This trellis (lattice) high walkthrough screen not only looks nice, but can also be the feature of the yard.

 To make a trellis (lattice) screen of types protruding at least 700mm (2′-4″) higher than the existing 1800mm (6ft) fence, without taking any area away from the existing pool area or courtyard, while at the same time giving a higher degree of privacy and also creating a feature for the yard.